equivalent/primal_instinct/README.md

 # PrimalInstinct

-This is simple gem for generating Prime Multifier Table in console
+This is simple gem for generating Prime Number Multiplier Table in console

 ```
 +----+----+----+-----+-----+-----+-----+-----+-----+-----+